sogoodmo/Matrices/README.md

 # Matrices
 This program will calculate The determantes of a matrix.
-The inverse.
-And calculations with matricies.
+The inverse, create a matrix with given values And calculations with matricies.